chaoticbest/app-idea-generator/README.md

 ## How It Works

 1. **Category Selection**: The app randomly selects 3 categories from the predefined list
-2. **AI Generation**: For each category, it calls the OpenAI API to generate 5 app ideas
+2. **API Generation**: For each category, it calls the backend API to generate a single app idea
-3. **Random Selection**: From each set of 5 ideas, one is randomly selected
-4. **Display**: The 3 final ideas are displayed in beautiful cards side-by-side
+3. **Display**: The 3 generated ideas are displayed in beautiful cards side-by-side

 ## Setup